Navezjt/Fooocus/readme.md

 | --- | --- |
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lllyasviel/Fooocus/blob/main/fooocus_colab.ipynb) | Fooocus Official

+In Colab, you can modify the last line to `!python entry_with_update.py --preset anime --share` or `!python entry_with_update.py --preset realistic --share` for Fooocus Anime/Realistic Edition.

 Note that this Colab will disable refiner by default because Colab free's resource is relatively limited.

 Thanks to [camenduru](https://github.com/camenduru)!